infinityab/Solar-IOT/README.md

     make
     sudo make install
     cd /var/www
-    sudo git clone https://github.com/infinityab/Rasptimer-Solar-Timer-Scheduler.git rasptimer
+    sudo git clone https://github.com/infinityab/Solar-IOT.git rasptimer
     touch /var/log/rasptimer.log
     chown www-data /var/log/rasptimer.log, config.php and config2.php
     sudo echo www-data > /etc/at.allow

-then using vi or nano enter your Raspberry Pi input/output configuration by editing vi rasptimer/config.php and the schedules /rasptimer/config2.php - you should just have to set names and pins you want to use and your timer program entries will do the rest.
+then using Vi or preferably NANO editor enter your Raspberry Pi input/output configuration first switching to the /var/www/rasptimer directory and edit e.g. sudo nano config.php, and the schedules, config2.php - you should just have to set names and pins you want to use and your timer program entries will do the rest DO NOT alter the structure of the files other than reducing the amount of lines.
+Once you have created and tested the config files make backup copies of them for 'just in case'.

-If you have an SMA solar inverter installed and you are using SBFspot to gather the SMA data you can also display this and apply as auto power management to the timer - to do so set up a 2 and 5 minute cron job - type sudo crontab -e     ...and then add the line
+If you have an SMA solar inverter installed and you are using SBFspot to gather the SMA data you can also display this and apply as auto power management to the timer - to do so set up a 3 and 5 minute cron job - type sudo crontab -e     ...and then add the line

-*/2 6-20 * * * /home/pi/scripts/power-check.sh > /dev/null
+*/3 6-20 * * * /home/pi/scripts/power-check.sh > /dev/null
-*/5 6-23 * * * /home/pi/scripts/SBFspot.sh > /dev/null
+*/5 0-23 * * * /home/pi/scripts/SBFspot.sh > /dev/null
+*/5 * * * * sudo /home/pi/scripts/wifi-monitor.sh > /dev/null

 This will generate a curtailed logfile which the instananeous inverter power data is extracted from for display.
-Make sure you put the SBFspot.sh file and power-check.sh file in the /home/pi/scripts folder
+Make sure you put the SBFspot.sh, power-check.sh and wifi-monitor.sh files in the /home/pi/scripts folder

  - then visit